Frequently Asked Questions

 defaults write com.nitinseshadri.midiplayer.qlextension NSXRedirectEventsChannel 9

-You can change which channel the MIDI events are sent to by changing the number in the second command.
+For the curious: You can change which channel the MIDI events are sent to by changing the number in the second command.
 The numbering starts at zero (for channel 1) and goes until 15 (for channel 16).
 Channel 10 (9 in the command) is the percussion channel.
-Also, you can disable the feature by changing "true" to "false" in the first command.
+Also, you can disable this behavior by changing "true" to "false" in the first command.
 Changes take effect the next time a MIDI file is previewed.

-Future versions of the app will make these settings visible in the app itself, but for now I'd like to make sure the functionality works properly.
+Future versions of the app will make this configuration process easier.
 Please let me know if you have any questions or feedback!

 Q: I am running an older version of macOS.
 Where can I find old versions of NS MIDI Player?